erinata/FingerText/README.txt

 == Change log
 (for full change log please refer to the CHANGELOG file in the repository)

+0.2.2
+Add Readme and License
+Add basic c++ sample snippets
+fixed tag longer than snippet problem fixed the limited row size problem
+Turn on the undo step squash function which is accidentally turned off in previous version Lots of performance improvement changes

 0.2.0
 Support utf-8 encoding.
 (All snippets are assumed to be in ANSI, and will be converted if current page is utf-8) Fixed long tab problem.